jhonthan/kubenews-terraform-docker-kubernetes/README.md

 # kube-news

 ## 💡 Idea
 In this small lab, I decided to build a portal for creating annotation in a small project based on node and running in a Docker and in the cluster in Kubernetes.
-To create the automation of the infrastructure I used the Terraform and after the automation of the creation of the replicas I used GitHub Action, and the cluster is running in the Digital Ocean provider.
+To create the automation of the infrastructure I used the Terraform and after the automation of the creation of the replicas I used GitHub Action, and the cluster is running in the Digital Ocean provider and monitoring and observability with Prometheus + Grafana 📊.

 ---